-- Some details on CRT bond market - Initially GSEs only sold off the mezzanine credit risk: loss rates between 0.3% and 3.0%.
-Loss rates on worst agency MBS vintage (2007) were about 3.0%. - Later vintages also sold off the first-loss piece (loss rate from 0-0.3%) and some of the catastrophic risk piece (loss rate between 3% and 5%). - Initially the collateral was all low-LTV loans (80% or lower), later they started selling off credit risk on higher-LTV loans - Technically, CRT bonds are unsecured corporate debt of Fannie and Freddie, 5-year maturity
+- Over the past 7 years, Fannie & Freddie have "re-insured" credit risk on \$4.8 trillion of mortgage loans by issuing \$137bn of CRT bonds.
+These CRT bonds have become a sizeable mortgage credit risk market, which is under-studied in academia. - Some details on CRT bond market - Initially GSEs only sold off the mezzanine credit risk (M): loss rates between 0.3% and 3.0%.
+Loss rates on worst agency MBS vintage (2007) were about 3.0%. - Later vintages also sold off the first-loss piece (B): loss rate from 0-0.3%; as well as some of the catastrophic risk piece (loss rate between 3% and 5%). - Initially the collateral was all low-LTV loans (80% or lower), later they started selling off credit risk on higher-LTV loans - Technically, CRT bonds are unsecured corporate debt of Fannie and Freddie, 5-year maturity